 Even after establishing a solid sleep schedule while eliminating distractions from your sleeping space, you may still struggle with being sleepless.
 Insomnia, along with other problems listed, call for qualified medical guidance.
 A sleep specialist may further evaluate you for more serious conditions, while changes to your medication and dietary regimen are made to improve your quality of sleep.

 Do not hesitate to schedule an appointment with a doctor should sleepless nights continue.
 Uptown Emergency Room realizes the seriousness of sleep deprivation and the implications it holds on your personal and professional life.
-If you are located within the Dallas area, call us at (214) 217-1818.
+If you are located within the Dallas area, call us today.